Quantitative and Qualitative

 Quantitative Methodsgenerates numerical data or data that can be transformed into usable statistics in order to analyze and interpret information.

-Qualitative Methods – used to gain an of underlying reasons, opinions, and motivations.
+Qualitative Methods – used to gain an understanding of underlying reasons, opinions, and motivations.

 About Quantitative Methods